huynhduytins/Huynh-Duy-Tin/src/problem3/readme.md

-## Computational inefficiencies and counter-models:
+## Computational inefficiencies and anti-patterns:

 - Data types, components, hooks and custom hooks are not imported
 - Using undeclared variables, declared variables are not used and variable naming is confusing for people who are first coming into read the source code